How to Start a Forex Broker Company: The 2026 Edition

 Customer Support

 Handles tickets, onboarding issues, and withdrawal requests.
-Support must be responsive and professional.

 4